 - Credit score expectation: around 700+ preferred

-- Fuel reward cap higher than entry cards
+- Fuel reward cap is higher than the entry cards

 - Often includes 1–2 airport lounge visits yearly

-- 1% fuel surcharge still applies first, then reversed as benefit
+- 1% fuel surcharge still applies first, then reversed as a benefit

 - Interest rate typically 36%–42% yearly if you carry balance